nohkumado/dart_fibu/CONTRIBUTING.md

 not break the whole.

 - please, and i know myself that it is hard, don't stint on the comments ;)
+- also, don't forget to run all tests before commiting to the repo!